Tshomlee Go

-Tshomlee Cabanos Go (born January 13, 1981 in Iriga, Camarines Sur) is a taekwondo practitioner from the Philippines.
+Tshomlee Cabanos Go (born January 13, 1981, in Iriga, Camarines Sur) is a taekwondo practitioner from the Philippines.
 He represented the country in the 2004 and 2008 Summer Olympics.

 Go and his family left the Philippines sometime in the early 2010s to migrate to California in the United States.
-As of 2020, he works as a captain for a ship of the San Francisco Bay Ferry service and as an instructor in a gymnasium in Vallejo.
+As of 2020, he works as a captain for a ship of the San Francisco Bay Ferry service and as an instructor in a gymnasium in Walnut Creek.